Changaco/nosudo/README.md

   * A,C,g,L,P,r,S,s,t aren't implemented, nosudo exits if it encounters them
 * Resolves aliases (the real sudo doesn't do it), tested in bash and zsh.
 * Has a debug mode:
-  * activated by setting the $DEGUB environment variable
+  * activated by setting the $DEBUG environment variable
   * logs to ~/nosudo-debug

 ## License